um-biological-station/data-mgmt-guide/lifecycle.md

 - What are the target dates for release to these groups?
 - How will the data be released?
 - Do you need to choose a repository to share it on?
 Consider what type of data you will generate and which community will make use of the data.

--> *Check with the repository about requirements for submission, including required data documentation, metadata standards, and any possible restrictions on use(e.g. intellectual property rights).
+* Check with the repository about requirements for submission, including required data documentation, metadata standards, and any possible restrictions on use(e.g. intellectual property rights).
 Repository specifications will help guide decisions about the remainder of the practices below.*

 More resources: